obah2008/Mini-Projects/README.md

                    MINI PROJECTS

 ```
-### I do most of these projects for fun, so pardon me if they seem low-effort
+### I do most of these projects for fun, so pardon me if they seem "low-effort"